 Doctors often point out three main areas where men’s and women’s jawlines diverge: bone structure, soft tissue distribution, and facial proportions.
 These elements shape how strong or delicate the lower face appears and explain why treatment approaches vary so much between men and women.

-Men generally have larger, more angular jawbones.
-This creates a wider, squarer outline that makes the lower face appear stronger and more defined.
+Men usually have larger, more angular jawbones.
+This often creates a wider, squarer lower face with stronger definition through the jaw and chin.

 Proportions make a big difference in how masculine or feminine the jawline appears.
 Men’s faces are usually longer and broader, with jaw width that often matches the cheekbones.
 They also have a more projected chin that emphasizes strength.
 Women tend to have smaller faces with higher brows, narrower jaws, and softer chin projection, all of which contribute to a more feminine aesthetic.